Beef Magazine is part of the Informa Markets Division of Informa PLC

 Here’s why trade wars with America’s best overseas customers are a bad idea.

 There has been lots of talk about international trade in recent weeks stemming from the hubbub surrounding steel and aluminum tariffs.
 All that is important discussion – especially for the beef industry.
 Why?
-Because beef imports are an easy target for retaliation.
+Because beef imports are an easy target.

 That said, it’s important to take a fresh look at the importance of the export market to the beef industry.
 Beef exports are a significant component of beef demand and serve to generate substantial revenue for beef producers.